top of page

 How to integrate timers into the toothbrushing routine

 Once you start to use the timer within your toothbrushing routine, try to use the timer each time your child brushes their teeth.
 This consistency helps build a routine and sets clear expectations about how long toothbrushing should last.
-If your child enjoys interactive or visual aids, consider timers that offer these features, such as the 'Time Tracker' which is magnetic and can be set for different durations, or the liquid waterfall timers, which are visually stimulating and can be reset easily.
+If your child enjoys things they can see or interact with, try using timers with visual features.
+For example, the 'Time Tracker' is magnetic and can be set for different lengths of time.
+Liquid waterfall timers are also a good option, they are calming to watch and easy to reset.

 If you prefer using a device, select countdown timer apps that are straightforward and not associated with games.
 This helps keep the focus on toothbrushing rather than playing.
-For a more tailored approach, consider specialised timers like the ‘Time Timer’ which offers a visual representation of time passing, although these may not be as effective in showing very short durations such as one minute.
+You could try a specialised timer like the ‘Time Timer’, which shows time passing in a clear, visual way.
+This can help children understand how much time is left.
+However, it may not be as helpful for very short times, like one minute.

 Watch again